AdaCore/spark2014/docs/ug/en/install.rst

 Installation of |GNATprove|
 ===========================

-In general, you will need to install a recent version of GNAT toolchain (that supports Ada 2012 syntax) to compile |SPARK| programs.
+In general, you will need to install a recent version of GNAT toolchain to compile |SPARK| programs.
 You will need to install one toolchain for each platform that you target, for example one toolchain for native compilation on your machine and one toolchain for cross compilation to an embedded platform.